As it was at the overture and shall be at the exit music, bliss without end. Amen.

 Much of the credit is due to author Garson Kanin, who wrote in many interesting layers and memorable lines for the character.
 (When asked, “What’s Democratic?”
 Billie replies, “Not Republican.”)
 When the tycoon realizes she may become a liability in Washington circles, he hires a reporter to smooth out her rough edges.
 She resists these early attempts, insisting that she enjoys being dumb and that she is happy with what she has.
 But Billie Dawn is someone who has sacrificed her career, her relationship with her father and her dignity for a man who treats her as a business commodity, often brusquely and brutally.
 Knowledge is power, which the tycoon only realizes when it’s too late and she threatens his business exploits.
 It makes it all the more thrilling to watch her grow and become obsessed with learning, from asking questions.
 I haven’t felt so thrilled for a singular characterization in some time; Ms. Arianda is likely to become a sensation, not unlike the role’s originator Judy Holliday.

 Jim Belushi plays Harry Brock, an uncouth junk tycoon who blusters his way through life and business, a contemptible bully.
 He is a mess of instant contradictions: embarrassed by Billie’s lack of social graces while raving about like an uncouth jackass.
 Much of his performance is pitched higher (even a reference to his yelling in the script), but Belushi provides a fantastic antagonist.
 Robert Sean Leonard is reporter Paul Verrall, idealistic but cynical; a man for whom integrity is important.
 It’s not the showiest of the roles, but Mr. Leonard plays him with utter sincerity, but could bring up the romantic spark a few notches.
-(I think it’s safe to say that Paul is the first man to treat Billie with respect since she lived with her beloved father).

 While there are some creaky moments, I was most surprised by the play’s relevance.
 It’s a product of its time, and some of the sensibilities date.
 However, it was not much of a stretch from 1946 to 2011 watching a corrupt tycoon try to buy government support for his dubious business practices.
 Harry Brock is a larger-than-life antecedent of those CEOs and banks who brought the country to the brink of financial ruin in 2008.
 He’s brash, bombastic and so rich that he thinks he’s entitled to everything he wants.
 He will bully and abuse everyone from a bell-hop to U.S Senator.
 In our reality, he would most likely get his way.
-Kanin reminds us that the people are the government.
+However, Kanin reminds us that the people are the government.

 Beg, borrow or steal.
 Do whatever you can to get to the Cort Theatre.
 Nina Arianda is not to be missed.